PPS submachine gun: History

 Due to the massive investment already made in machinery for PPSh-41 production, which was already being produced in more than a million pieces per year, it turned out it would have been uneconomical to completely abandon its production in favor of the PPS.
-By end of the war some two million PPS-43 submachine guns were made.
+By end of the war some two million PPS-43 submachine guns had been made.
 Due to the oversupply of the Soviet army with submachine guns after the war, production of the PPS in the Soviet Union ceased in 1946.

 In the last two years of the war, Sudayev continued to experiment with improvements for his submachine gun.
 Six of his later prototype models, made in 1944 and 1945, are found in the Military Historical Museum of Artillery, Engineers and Signal Corps.
 These have variations in bolt shape and weight, as well as more obvious outward differences like a wooden, non-folding stock or a folding bayonet.

 The PPS remained in service with some Soviet forces until the mid-1950s.
 Among the last to relinquish it were crews of armored vehicles and the Naval Infantry.
 Some World War II-era weapons found their way to the Chinese People's Liberation Army and were subsequently captured by UN forces in the Korean War.